adnzaki/ss-paging/docs/tutorials/prerequisites.md

 # Prerequisites
-Before jump into the tutorials, here we explain what are required to follow the steps.
+Before diving into the tutorial, here are the requirements to follow the steps:

 ## Single-File Components
-This tutorial requires knowledge about Single-File Components (SFCs), if you do not familiar with it, you may follow the tutorials by skipping the SFCs part.
+This tutorial assumes you have knowledge of Single-File Components (SFCs).
+If you're not familiar with them, you can still follow along by skipping the SFC-specific parts.

 ## Composition API
-SSPaging built to work best with Composition API.
-Using Options API is still possible, but it still requires **[setup() function](https://vuejs.org/api/composition-api-setup.html)** to work.
+SSPaging is designed to work best with the Composition API.
+While using the Options API is still possible, it will require the **[setup() function](https://vuejs.org/api/composition-api-setup.html)** to function properly.

 ## Reusable Components
-In this tutorial, we try to give examples as clear as possible.
-With the power of SFCs, it is possible to create reusable pagination components to be used in real case project.
+In this tutorial, we aim to provide clear examples.
+With the power of SFCs, you can create reusable pagination components for use in real-world projects.